-Common Indicator 3: S pecies Distributional Range dicator is to determine the species range of the seabirds that are present in Mediterranean pecies selected by the Parties GES Definition: The distribution of seabird species continues to occur in all of their Mediterranean natural habitats.
+Common Indicator 3: S pecies Distributional Range licator is to determine the species range of the seabirds that are present in Mediterranean pecies selected by the Parties GES Definition: The distribution of seabird species continues to occur in all of their Mediterranean natural habitats.
 Biological diversity is maintained.
 The quality and occurrence of habitats and the distribution and abundance of species are in line with prevailing physiographic, geographic, and climatic conditions (EO1, Biodiversity) GES Target: No significant reduction in the population distributional range in the Mediterranean in all indicator species which are listed as LC; significant increase in the population distributional range in the Mediterranean in all indicator species which are currently listed with conservation concern.
 New colonies are established, and the population is encouraged to spread among several alternative breeding sites, especially for species with conservation concern Baseline Reference-based baseline: modern (widest known range in the last 20 years) or pristine conditions Threshold Deviation from baseline: No more than 10% decrease in range Scales of Assessment Spatial: Regional, sub-regional.
 Temporal: Annual with reporting every six years.
-Common Indicator 4: S pecies Population Abundance monitoring to obtain po dicator is to determine the population status of selected species by medium to long term equilation trends for these species GES Definition: The species population has abundance levels allowing qualifying to Least Concern Category of the IUCN Red List or has abundance levels that are improving and moving away from the more critical IUCN category GES Target: No human induced decrease in population abundance.
+Common Indicator 4: S pecies Population Abundance

+The objective of this indicator is to determine the population status of selected species by medium to long term monitoring to obtain population trends for these species

+GES Definition: SES Demitton.
+The species population has abundance levels allowing qualifying to Least Concern Category of the IUCN Red List or has abundance levels that are improving and moving away from the more critical IUCN category GES Target: No human induced decrease in population abundance.
 Population recovers towards natural levels where depleted.
 The total number of individuals is sparse enough in different spots Baseline Reference-based modern baseline: Abundance at the start of implementation of Birds Directive (1981) or highest abundance estimate in the last 20 years Threshold Deviation from baseline: Annual relative abundance is >0.7, 0.8, 0.9 or 1.0 (depending on species) Scales of Assessment Spatial: Regional, sub-regional.
-Temporal: Annual with reporting every six years Common Indicator 3: P opulation Demographic Characteristics dicator is to determine changes in parameters that govern population dynamics of the The objective of this in The objective of this in species dicator is to determine changes in parameters that govern population dynamics of the Species populations are in good conditions: Natural levels of breeding success and The objective of this in species GES Definition: dicator is to determine changes in parameters that govern population dynamics of the Species populations are in good conditions: Natural levels of breeding success and acceptable levels of survival of young and adult birds Populations of all taxa, particularly those with IUCN threatened status are maintained in the long-term following the indication of population models.
-Incidental catch mortality and other anthropogenic pressures are at negligible levels, particularly for The objective of this in species GES Definition: GES Target: dicator is to determine changes in parameters that govern population dynamics of the Species populations are in good conditions: Natural levels of breeding success and acceptable levels of survival of young and adult birds Populations of all taxa, particularly those with IUCN threatened status are maintained in the long-term following the indication of population models.
+Temporal: Annual with reporting every six years Common Indicator 3: F Population Demographic Characteristics The objective of this in ndicator is to determine changes in parameters that govern population dynamics of the species inclusion is to determine changes in parameters that govern population dynamics of the species GES Definition: Species populations are in good conditions: Natural levels of breeding success and acceptable levels of survival of young and adult birds Species populations are in good conditions: Natural levels of breeding success and GES Definition: Species populations are in good conditions: Natural levels of breeding success and acceptable levels of survival of young and adult birds Populations of all taxa, particularly those with IUCN threatened status are maintained in the long-term following the indication of population models.
+Incidental catch mortality and other anthropogenic pressures are at negligible levels, particularly for GES Definition: GES Target: Species populations are in good conditions: Natural levels of breeding success and acceptable levels of survival of young and adult birds Populations of all taxa, particularly those with IUCN threatened status are maintained in the long-term following the indication of population models.
 Incidental catch mortality and other anthropogenic pressures are at negligible levels, particularly for species of conservation concern